mermaid-js/mermaid/docs/n00b-overview.md

 As a sysadmin I frequently have to document things, including drawing stuff.

-Using mermaid I can type this as a comment in a script:
+Using mermaid, I can type this as a comment in a script:

 ```
 graph TD